 During the a�?After Darka�? segment, movies with high sexual content would be shown, and for hours the lusts of my flesh would be fed, as I watched guiltily.
 However the more I watched the less guilty I would feel, and the more pleasurable it felt.
 After watching the movies I would feel so dirty and filthy because I had yielded to the temptation of watching porn.

 A few weeks ago while reflecting on that particular time of my life I began to wonder about the name of the segment used by Cinemax: a�?After Darka�?.
 Why was that name used?
 Well, besides our guesses we may never really know.
 I have come to realize however that darkness offers a sense of secrecy, in darkness one has the freedom to act out secret desires without fear of being caught.
 There is a false sense of security against watchful eyes.
 That was exactly how I felt those nights as I sat before the television in the wee hours of the night into the early morning; as if no one was watching, no one cared how I behaved, and I could get away with anything that I did.
-The darkness provided a false sense of security; just like sin (St. John 3:20).
+The darkness provided a false sense of security; just sex tablet for men in hindi. like sin (St. John 3:20).

 Sin like darkness provides a blanket for issues that God wants to help us overcome.
 The enemy sometimes tricks us into thinking that committing the sin secretly or without being exposed or found out will kill the urge or reduce the desire to sin.
 He allows us to believe that by giving in to the urge or desire we are less likely to sin another time because that urge would have been satisfied.
 We find ourselves thinking like this, a�?Ia��m just going to give in this once and it wona��t happen againa�? however; ita��s the other way around.
 The more we indulge in sinful activities is the more we hunger or desire it and the more likely we are to keep engaging in them.